nikwit/worldtube-scalar-kerr/basic-tutorial.md

 The number of nodes and timeout is controlled right at the beginning of the template:

 ```
-#SBATCH --nodes 2
+#SBATCH --nodes {{num_nodes}}
 #SBATCH -t 4:00:00
 ```

-Note that this currently uses the debug queue on urania and can therefore only use 2 nodes for a maximum of 2 hours.
+Note that this currently uses the debug queue on urania and can therefore only use 2 nodes for a maximum of 4 hours.
 To use the regular queue, simply delete the line `#SBATCH -p p.debug`.

 ## The input template